 Roads, including access routes to the airport and border crossings, may be blocked during demonstrations and civil unrest.
 The airport can close at short notice.
 Check with your airline for up-to-date information and departure options.

-Do not to use service (shared) taxis or taxis hailed on the street, particularly late at night.
-There has been an increasing number of reports of armed robberies of foreign passengers travelling in service (shared) taxis in which victims were diverted to isolated locations where they were robbed at gunpoint.
+Do not use service (shared) taxis or taxis hailed on the street, particularly late at night.
+There have been reports of armed robberies of foreign passengers travelling in service (shared) taxis, in which victims were taken to isolated locations and robbed at gunpoint.
 Only use taxis from recognised companies.

 The safety standards you might expect of transport and tour operators, including adventure activities, may not be of the same level as in Australia.
 Sufficient safety equipment may not be provided and recommended maintenance standards and safety precautions may not be observed.
 Always use available safety equipment, such as lifejackets or seatbelts, even if others don't.
 If appropriate safety equipment is not available, use another provider.